y-yudai/next-supabase-starter/docs/supabase/api/contents/Content_Registration_API.md

 ### 1. Add the information of the contents.

-- The contents table exists in the Supabase table.
 - The parameter value of the request is registered in the contents table.
 - If the following conditions are met, the registration succeeds.